saltduck/multifetch/README.md

 This project is licensed under the ISC License - see the [LICENSE](LICENSE) file for details.

 ## Changelog

+### v0.5.0
+- **BREAKING CHANGE**: `fetch()` function now returns an array of strings instead of an array of objects
+- Removed `name` field requirement from operation objects
+- Simplified API - results are returned in the same order as input operations
+- Updated all examples and documentation to reflect the new API

 ### v0.4.0
 - Added `xpath` operation type for web scraping using XPath selectors